If you’ve just had a little one, no doubt your parents will be excited to help look after them.

 While this is well-meaning, it can be dangerous.
 Many things might have changed since you were a baby, and it’s important to make sure grandma and grandpa know to how practice safe sleeping.

-Sleeping baby on their back in a safe environment and keeping their head and face uncovered is crucial to reduce the risk of SIDS and SUDI.
+Sleeping baby on their back in a safe environment and keeping their head and face uncovered is crucial to reducing the risk of sudden infant death and fatal sleeping accidents.

 Defer to the experts

-We offer free advice and support to parents and grandparents alike, through our online education materials and Safe Sleep Advice Line (1300 998 698 and email@example.com).
+We offer free advice and support to parents and grandparents alike, through our online education materials and Safe Sleep Advice Line (1300 998 698).

 If there’s a difference of opinion, you can count on us to offer impartial, evidence based advice.

 Set up a safe environment

 Share the load

-Grandparents do have experience and expertise that can be helpful.
+Grandparents do have lots of experience and expertise that can be helpful.
 If you take on the role of ‘sleep manager’, perhaps you could let them be responsible for something else.

 Every family is different, so what works for you might be unique.
 Let them know that you love and trust them, and your only concern is keeping your baby as safe as possible.

-Last modified: 14/3/20
+Last modified: 24/10/20